Insurance-based levy to fund Fire and Emergency New Zealand

 The fire levy that applies from 1 July 2026 will replace the transitional levy.
 The current levy is a temporary funding solution for Fire and Emergency that is based on the funding system for the former urban fire service.
 Various property types, such as forestry, are exempt from paying the transitional levy.
 Fire and Emergency provides a broader range of services compared to the urban fire service, so it is appropriate to end some of the exemptions from that transitional levy scheme when the fire levy takes effect from 1 July 2026.

-The Fire and Emergency transitional levy will be adjusted in July 2024
+The Fire and Emergency transitional levy was adjusted in July 2024

 Fire and Emergency has been primarily funded by a transitional levy since the organisation was established in 2017.
 The transitional levy is a levy on insurance contracts and will continue until the new levy replaces it in July 2026 (see Fire and Emergency NZ funding review for more information on the new levy).

-The transitional levy rates are set to increase on 1 July 2024.
+The transitional levy rates increased on 1 July 2024.
 This change will help meet the costs of the Collective Employment Agreement between Fire and Emergency and the New Zealand Professional Firefighters’ Union, signed in December 2022.

-The transitional levy rates will increase by 12.8 per cent flat rate for all levy payers.
+The transitional levy rates increased by 12.8 per cent flat rate for all levy payers.
 This means that from July 2024:

-• A household with coverage of their contents and one car will pay $4 more per year on their insurance premiums.
+- A household with coverage of their contents and one car pays $4 more per year on their insurance premiums.

-• A household with coverage of their home, contents and two cars will pay $18.50 more per year on their insurance premiums.
+- A household with coverage of their home, contents and two cars pays $18.50 more per year on their insurance premiums.

 The regulations that outline these changes can be found here: Fire and Emergency New Zealand (Levy Rates and Information Requirements in Transitional Period) Amendment Regulations 2023 (Legislation website).
 Updated guidance for insurers and other levy payers can be found on the Fire and Emergency website at Fire and Emergency levy rate (Fire and Emergency New Zealand website).